Report on the Wireless East 2002 Expo by Eric Heinen

 With wireless users topping 112 million in the U.S,† we have the largest wireless using population in the world and the phase we are presently in is being referred to 2.5G(GPRS/General Packet Radio Service).
 This allows for the flow of data between wireless devices from roughly 20k to 40k bit/sec depending on your service provider.
 These speeds are adequate for SMS(Short Messaging Service) and limited interactive browsing but little else.

-†The next generation, 3G(2M bit/sec), is currently being offered in Several European countries.
-In Japan a company called DoCoMo has already rolled out its 3G network called F.R.O.M.A(Freedom of Mobile Multimedia Access)but it has had limited success due to the limited coverage, recent recession, high cost of a new phones and the current 'cost to perceived value' ratio.† The United States is still 2-3 years away from rolling out this technology, which will allow data transfers 200 times faster than todayís wireless speeds.† But these realities have not stopped the push to be ready for the next advantage.
+†The next generation 3G(2M bit/sec), has already been rolled out in Several European countries such as Japan by DoCoMo called F.R.O.M.A(Freedom of Mobile Multimedia Access) but has had limited success due to the limited coverage, resent recession, cost of new of phone and the cost to perceived value ratio.† The United States is still 2-3 years away from rolling out this technology, which will allow data transfers 200 times faster than todayís speeds.† But these realities have not stopped the push to be ready for the next advantage.